astronomer/docs/astro/view-logs.md

 ---
-title: 'View logs'
+title: 'View Deployment logs'
-sidebar_label: 'View logs'
+sidebar_label: 'View Deployment logs'
 id: view-logs
-description: View logs for your data pipelines both locally and on Astro.
+description: View logs for your Deployments both locally and on Astro.
 ---

 View Airflow task and component logs to troubleshoot your data pipelines and better understand the behavior of your tasks and their execution environment.